 - Both online and high street agents charge fees, as do auction houses - we don't

 - All three of these methods also rely on the level of demand across the open market - we don't.

-- There's always a chance your buyer will rely on a mortgage or bridging finance to complete the purchase - (you guessed it) we don't.
+- There's always a chance your buyer will rely on a house repayments or bridging finance to complete the purchase - (you guessed it) we don't.

 FYI: For those of you who favour experience, our team has in excess of 50 years' in buying houses across England and Wales for CASH.
 We're also savvy when it comes to client liaison too and will do everything in our power to ensure your sale is as smooth as possible.
 In the past we've been known to even help our sellers negotiate on that extra bit off their onward purchase!

 So, if you're after a straight up and honest way to sell your house, that's both hassle free and innovative in its approach, curb the 'Online Estate Agents VS High Street' debate and sell your house fast to Team TPBC.

 Give us a ring on 0800 024 8444 (we don't bite).
 Or answer a couple of quick questions...